-Tree Dreams has two components: Tree Dreams: A Novel and its companion project, the Tree Dreams tree tagging campaign, which leapt from the pages of the book long before the novel was completed.
+Tree Dreams has two components: Tree Dreams: A Novel and the Tree Dreams tree tagging campaign, which leapt from the pages of the book long before the novel was completed.

 FINALIST 2019 NextGen Indie Book Awards: Regional Fiction